 1. The MCPTT user at MCPTT client 1 initiates an imminent peril call.

 2. MCPTT client 1 requests the MCPTT server to upgrade the MCPTT group to an in-progress imminent peril state by sending an MCPTT imminent peril group call request.
-The request may contain an indication of an implicit floor request.
-If the imminent peril group call request includes an implicit floor request it may also include location information.
+The request may contain an indication of an implicit floor request.The imminent peril group call request may also include location information.

 3. The MCPTT server adjusts the priority of the underlying bearer for all participants in the MCPTT group.